banthony42/rusted_adventures/README.md

 ## Introduction

 **First goal of this project is to learn !**<br>
-All technologies were chosen for the sole purpose of **learning** them.<br>
+All technologies were chosen for the sole purpose of **learning** them, even my pixel art editor.<br>

 Goal is not to develop following the video games state of the art.<br>
 Neither to create a real game.
+Even if i'm passionate about heroic fantasy games such as Dofus, World of Warcraft or Skyrim, it's only a pretext here, to be confront to interesting problematics to develop.

 ## Description

-Welcome to PROJECT_NAME !
+Welcome to RPG !
-A minimal multiplayer role playing game, humbly inspired by [Dofus](https://www.dofus.com/fr/mmorpg/decouvrir). <br>
+A minimal multiplayer role playing game, humbly inspired by [Dofus Retro](https://www.dofus-retro.com/en/mmorpg/discover).<br>
 Here you won't spend hours killing monsters, collecting rare loot or delves perilous dungeons.<br>
 Instead you can observe a passionate trying to implement it.<br>